The complete guide to building a data room investors don't hate

 You've got a lot of options.
 Here's how to think about the decision.

-For early-stage founders raising a seed or pre-seed, the main requirements are usually: secure file sharing, basic access controls, and some analytics to know if people are reading.
+For early-stage businesses raising a seed or pre-seed, the main requirements are usually: secure file sharing, basic access controls, and some analytics to know if people are reading.
 You don't need a complex enterprise platform with per-seat licensing and a six-month setup timeline.

 Important features in a data room.